 Spriss is created by pouring layers of pure, unsweetened puréed fruit juices on top of each other, topped with a squeeze of lime.
 Some Ethiopians add a dash of a mysterious purple cordial, lending a satisfyingly sweet touch.

 A glass of spriss is often accompanied by a triangular wedge of sweetened bread, making for a refreshing and filling snack – especially if you opt for a glass filled solely with velvety avocado purée.
-Spriss offers a sweet respite from the spicier flavors of Famous Ethiopian cuisine.
+Spriss offers a sweet respite from the spicier flavors of Healthy Ethiopian cuisine.

 Pasta Beu Injera